As someone who is in recovery and once prayed daily for the strength to resist alcohol, the thought of an Antabuse Implant sounds attractive to me.

 - Continuing Care Planning for ongoing recovery after inpatient treatment concludes

-Of course, since there are only so many hours in a day that one of our clients can sit and absorb the above type of activities productively, then we mix in daily spiritual, esteem building, social, and physical recovery strengthening rehab activities which you can read about here.
+Of course, since there are only so many hours in a day that one of our clients can sit and absorb the above type of activities productively, we mix in daily spiritual, esteem building, social, and physical recovery strengthening rehab activities which you can read about here.

 A Device Worth Investigating